 - Harder film than long-oil varnish but are not impervious to water

 - Short oil resins:

-Short-oil contain 5 to 12 gal of oil per 100 lbs of resin.
-Dry rapidly ► form a hard, brittle film that withstand much rough usage.
-Polishing varnish belongs to this group
+Short oil contains 5 to 12 gal of oil per 100 lbs of resin.
+Dry rapidly ► form a hard, brittle film that withstands much rough usage.
+Polishing varnish belongs to this group.

 How to Varnish